charlesbrandt/public/code/javascript/nuxt.md

 Be surt to also add the css in the `nuxt.config.js`

 ## Static directory

+Good to reserve this for larger binary files like .jpg and media files.

+Smaller files that

 Lines up with the goal of having everything ready to go for a static site deployment.